 - Instant Digital Download

 That’s why it’s important to thoroughly scout the area where you live and work, to build a list of go-to spots for any scenario, circumstance, and style.

-Think about your city, and build a list of these places where you can shoot:
+So think about your city, and build a list of these places where you can shoot:

 Finally, make sure that you have the required permits, permissions, and licenses to shoot in your desired locations, whether they’re public or private (many municipalities require a business license to shoot in public places like parks and beaches).

 Once you’ve built your list of go-to locations, you’re ready to schedule a session with a client.

-For example, if you’re shooting on the beach, don’t just choose a spot with wide open beach (plus houses and passersby) – aim to find a section of beach with sand dunes, tall grass, driftwood, or even distant trees.
+For example, if you’re shooting on the beach, don’t just choose a spot with wide-open sand (plus houses and passersby).
+Instead, aim to find a section of beach with sand dunes, tall grass, driftwood, or even distant trees.

-On an overcast day, a local mural can actually make a perfect backdrop – just make sure your subjects wear muted tones (black, white, gray, beige) rather than colorful attire that might clash with the art.
+On an overcast day, a local mural can actually make for a perfect backdrop – just make sure your subjects wear muted tones (black, white, gray, or beige) rather than colorful attire that might clash with the art.

 Finally, be flexible.
 Not every shoot will be perfect, but it’s your job as the photographer to ensure that your clients have an enjoyable experience.
 Have confidence in your skills, and work around obstacles as they arise.
 If you are engaged and the subjects are happy, it’s possible to create gorgeous family portraits that your clients can share on cards, calendars, and gifts throughout the year.